Hide Advanced Options

 Formerly: COMM398C.

 Additional information: There will be a pre-enrollment interview conducted before students are given permission to enroll in the course.
+Contact the instructor for details.

 Provides training in the principles and practice of peer consulting in the context of the Oral Communication Center in the Department of Communication.
 Students will apply and integrate the knowledge and skills acquired in their fundamental studies oral communications course with new training to help their peers become outstanding listeners and speakers.
 Students will also engage in a group research project designed to extend knowledge in peer consulting best practices.